Frequently Asked Questions

 Q: How do you become a volunteer firefighter?

-A: It is best to stop by our Central Fire Station during normal working hours and pick up an application package.
+A: It is best to stop by our Central Fire Station on Hwy 101 during normal working hours and pick up an application package.
 There is also an application that can be downloaded from this website.

 Q: What is the process to become a volunteer firefighter?

 A: There are several steps before one can be considered a firefighter:

-- An interview is scheduled with a Chief Officer
+- An interview is scheduled with a Chief Training Officer

 - After a successful interview, a criminal background, drug test, and DMV report is done

 - A list of potential volunteers is established

-- Volunteers attend an entry-level volunteer firefighter academy which generally takes place twice a year
+- Volunteers attend an entry-level volunteer firefighter academy which takes place at least once a year

 - Upon completion of the entry level academy, volunteer firefighters are assigned to the appropriate fire station and can then go out on all calls and participate in the weekly drill programs that provide training to meet national standards